What it is and how to prepare

 Getting pre-test calls during Covid-19 restrictions

 As part of our Covid-19 procedures, your driver tester will call you on the mobile number you provided in your booking application.
 Please make sure this number is correct.
-If you need to update your mobile phone details please do so at least 24 hours before your test.
+If you need to update your mobile phone details please do so at least 1 full working day before your test.
 To check your details please sign up or log onto our customer portal MyRoadSafety and go to the 'My Profile' page.
 Otherwise the tester won't be able to call you, your test won't go ahead and you may lose your fee.

 Before you arrive at the driving test centre, make sure: